Dolphin Centrifuge

 Hydraulic oil contamination in the extrusion industry is a common problem that needs constant attention.
 A centrifuge-based hydraulic oil cleaning system is a perfect fit for this industry to avoid excessive losses related to equipment breakdown from contaminated oil.

 This article will discuss understanding your hydraulic oil analysis report, the effects of oil contamination, prevention, and monitoring of extrusion press hydraulic oil.
-And finally, using a hydraulic oil centrifuge to maintain extrusion press hydraulic fluid.
+Finally, a hydraulic oil centrifuge is used to maintain extrusion press hydraulic fluid.

 Elements in Spectral Analysis Of Typical Hydraulic Oil